SkymanOne/folidity/reports/main.typ

 ) <Figure:compilation>

 Formal verification is a novel addition to the workflow.
-Having verified the model consistency, invariants, and constraints, the program is considered safe to generate runtime assertions.
+After verifying the model consistency, invariants, and constraints, the program is considered safe for generating runtime assertions.

 Another core feature is a pure computation context of the SC in Folidity.
-As illustrated in @fig:context:old, state mutations to the contract storage and the global state (e.g. account balances) happen independently of each other.
+As illustrated in @fig:context:old, state mutations to the contract storage and the global state (e.g. account balances) happen independently.
 Folidity proposes a new execution model when a portion of a global state is _embedded_ into the local state of the SC as shown in @fig:context:transformed. _Global state_ refers to the overall state of the blockchain system (e.g. account balances), whereas _local state_ describes the storage of an individual SC.